wp-plugins/wp-password-generator/readme.txt

 == Upgrade Notice ==

+= 2.7 =
+Tested with WordPress 4.0, added Russian, Serbian, and Portuguese translations.

 = 2.6 =
 Fixed bug where a "0" was always being appended to generated passwords.
 Password generator arguments can now be controlled via the `wp_password_generator_args` filter.
 Added Dutch translation.